roflcopter4/tag-highlight.nvim/README.md

 ## Questions I would probably ask

-in lieu of having actually received any questions I figured I might as well pre-emptively answer a few I would ask.
+In lieu of having actually received any questions to form an FAQ, I figured I might as well pre-emptively answer a few I would ask.

 ### Why on earth is it written in C?
 Because.